Let’s face it, you’ve probably been working way too hard.

 In fact, forget about creating any creative work at all, now it’s all about becoming famous for the sake of being famous.

-Somewhere along the way fame has become a goal in itself.
+Somewhere along the way, fame has become a goal in itself.
 It’s not necessarily to become a famous musician, a famous writer, or a famous artist — it’s simply enough to become famous.

 Creative artists have always been provocateurs.
 Artists such as Picasso, Duchamp, O’Keeffe, Cerny, Pollock, Banksy, Christo, and Hirst specialized in works that stir the emotions and push the boundaries (and buttons) of their viewing audience.
-Their primary purpose, however was never simply to get attention, it was an attempt to to alter our perspective and offer us something new using their own unique creative voice.
+Their primary purpose, however, was never simply to get attention, it was an attempt to alter our perspective and offer us something new using their own unique creative voice.

 Now having said that, why does it feel like so many of us these days are just screaming to get attention?